 - Single Crystal

 Silicon is less sensitive to change in temperature than Germanium.
 But refining process of silicon is much more complicated and expensive than that of germanium.
-In 1954 first silicon transistor came into market.
-After this year silicon became most popular choice as semiconductor.
+In 1954 first silicon transistor came into the market.
+Silicon became most popular choice as a semiconductor after 1954.
 GaAs transistor was first introduced in the year of 1970.
-Speed of operation of a GaAs transistor is 5 times more than that of silicon transistor.
+The speed of operation of a GaAs transistor is five times more than that of the silicon transistor.
 GaAs is more difficult to refine.
-GaAs is more expensive then Si.
+GaAs is more expensive than Si.
 As the speed of operation is quite high in GaAs semiconductor devices, it is often used as the base material of VLSI (very large scale integrated) circuit.
-But still Silicon is most popular semiconductor.
+But still, Silicon is the most popular semiconductor.
 Gallium has 31 electrons.
 Electrons configuration of Ga is,

-Therefore, 2 electrons in 4S sub shell and 1 electron in 4p sub shell.
-That means Gallium has 3 electrons in outermost shell i.e. 4th shell.
-Hence, Gallium has 3 valence electrons.
+Therefore, 2 electrons in the 4S subshell and 1 electron in the 4p subshell.
+That means Gallium has three electrons in the outermost orbit, i.e. 4th orbit.
+Hence, Gallium has three valence electrons.

 Arsenic has 33 electrons.